 5. Previous experience of candidates

-Candidates for the D.Mus. by composition must hold at least the B.Mus. or an equivalent bachelor’s degree, or a graduate diploma in music, or a diploma of appropriately high standard obtained in composition.
+Candidates for the D.Mus. by composition must hold at least a bachelor’s degree, or a graduate diploma in music, or a diploma of appropriately high standard obtained in composition.

 6. Expected standard of work